Finesse/MicroDB/README.md

 $rows = $database->select('SELECT * FROM table WHERE name = ?
 LIMIT ?', [$name, $limit]);
 ```

-The database server replaces the placeholders (`?`s) safely with the given values.
-Almost all the above methods accept
+Database server replaces the placeholders (`?`s) safely with the given values.
+Almost all the above methods accepts
 the list of the bound values as the second argument.

 You can also use named parameters: